zeroc-ice/ice/js/BuildInstructions.md

     > npm run gulp:test:run-with-browser

-This script requires Ice for Python to be installed.
-Follow the instructions from your Ice distribution to set up the environment for Ice for Python.
+This requires to build the Java test controller from Java subdir and tests servers from C++, C# or Java.
+Follow the instructions from the corresponding language mapping to build the tests and the server controller.

-The first time you run the script, you will be prompted for your password.
+In OS X the first time you run the script, you will be prompted for your password.
 This is necessary to configure the trust setting for the HTTP server certificate, which will enable you to connect to the HTTP server with SSL via your web browser.

-You can then navigate to http://127.0.0.1:8080 to start the tests.
+The test page (http://127.0.0.1:8080) will be opened using the system default browser.

 ### Browser Information